krotik/spieljunge/README.md

 <img src="/pics/spieljunge_017.jpg" height="300"> <img src="/pics/spieljunge_016.jpg" height="300">

 Again this is a lot of trial and error until it fits.
-The Tactile Switch Buttons are then connected to the with the GPIO ports on the PI (I soldered the wires on the Breadboard and used normal PC jumpers for the Pi's GPIO).
+The Tactile Switch Buttons are then connected to the GPIO ports on the PI (I soldered the wires on the Breadboard and used normal PC jumpers for the Pi's GPIO).
 Each Switch is connected to a GPIO port and ground.

 <img src="/pics/spieljunge_023.jpg" height="300"> <img src="/pics/spieljunge_024.jpg" height="300">

 ### Internal wiring

-The complete wiring should look like this (zoom in to see more detail):
+The complete wiring should look like this (click to expand):

 <a href="/pics/wiring.svg"><img src="/pics/wiring_thumbnail.jpg" height="300"></a>